 Developing a shared vision

-One of the main reasons why employees develop a negative attitude is because they feel detached from the business and its leaders.
-There’s a lot to be said for involving your team when defining the vision and goals of your business; asking for their input will make them feel a part of the business and its success – a self-fulfilling prophecy, if you like.
+One of the main reasons employees develop a negative attitude is that they feel detached from the business and its leaders.
+There’s a lot to be said for involving your team when defining your business’s vision and goals; asking for their input will make them feel a part of the company and its success – creating a self-fulfilling prophecy.

-Just like entrepreneurs can become stuck in a rut, so too can your team.
-The sooner you recognise negativity, perceive the root causes, and tackle these issues head on, the sooner you can improve motivation and positivity within the workplace.
+The sooner you recognise negativity and tackle the root causes, the sooner you can improve motivation and positivity within the workplace.

 Author: Gemma Rolstone | Published 2nd June 2016